jakobhviid/ReinstallScripts/README.md

 Install homebrew using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` or follow the latest instructions from [Homebrew](https://brew.sh/).

 Go to this folder with a terminal and run `brew bundle`.
-This will import all the applications described, including applications from the app store.
+This will import all the applications described, including applications from the app store

 To create a new Brewfile run `brew bundle dump`.